elevels20/Group_10_Biological_Systems/Assignment4/README.md

 ![4h](task4_increase_by_a_factor_of_10/increase_4h.PNG)
 Nearly the entire section of tissue is affected.
 Very few healthy (green) cells remain intact.

-Sumary: When the diffusion coefficient was increased tenfold, the infection spread significantly faster compared to the original simulation.
+Summary: When the diffusion coefficient was increased tenfold, the infection spread significantly faster compared to the original simulation.
 The pathogen’s chemical diffused more quickly into distant cells, leading to a much larger zone of weakened tissue.
 While in the original case the infection zone remained moderate, with higher diffusion nearly the entire tissue became affected by 4h.
 This demonstrates that a higher diffusion coefficient allows the pathogen to overcome spatial barriers more quickly, resulting in rapid and extensive infection.